The 10 Best Hotels in New York City

 The NoMad Hotel

-The resurgence of this once seedy industrial neighborhood (now called NoMad), is all thanks to this 1903 Beaux-Arts tower turned gorgeous hotel.
+The resurgence of this once seedy industrial neighborhood (now called NoMad), is all thanks to this 1903 Beaux-Arts tower turned gorgeous New York hotel.
 French-inspired interiors by Jacques Garcia—velvet drapes, sconces dripping with tassels, antique rugs—extend to the 168 rooms and suites, as well as the lauded eponymous restaurant and bar from culinary power duo Daniel Humm and Will Guidara, formerly of Eleven Madison Park.
 After a drink at the mahogany bar courtesy of mixologist Leo Robitschek (we recommend a Mother’s Little Helper), tuck into one of the dining room’s mohair banquettes and don’t think about ordering anything other than the foie-gras-and-black-truffle-stuffed roast chicken for two.

 The Beekman, a Thompson Hotel